 After lunch I head to a prep meeting for the panel I’m part of later that day.
 Together we run through the key questions and the format of the session.
 Then it’s off to the main hall again to catch the second keynote of the day.
 Robert Herjavek and Damond John are two hugely successful entrepreneurs who appear on a TV show Shark Tank which is the American format of BBC’s Dragon’s Den.
 They are thoroughly entertaining with some hilarious banter that makes the series of business nuggets they share all the more enjoyable.
 Robert is getting married on Sunday.
 If only I’d known I could have done hime a good deal on wedding invites with our wedding stationery business Ivy Ellen.
 Afterwards Evan and I blag our way backstage again for a meet and greet with photos.
 We’re getting to be a dab hands at this now.

 I spend the next hour walking the theatres taking photos of talks and sharing them with my Twitter followers to support the different speakers at Sage Summit.
 I stop for a minute to put some charge into my phone in the meeting area a member of the Sage PR team invites me to join Stephen Kelly and Evan Carmichael on their live Google Hangout.
 I jump in and the session is a laugh as we share some of our business approaches with those watching online and asking us questions.
-Stephen and Evan do blabs and hangouts like this fairly regularly so make sure you follow them on Twitter to keep up to date or click here to find their blab link.
+Stephen and Evan do blabs and hangouts like this fairly regularly so make sure you follow them on Twitter to keep up to date.

 I realise I’m running late for my Business without Borders panel session so I make my excuses and hotfoot it to theatre 3.
 I arrive just in time to join the stage with UK owner of Superfood Market Gemma Price, Adrian Nyland from Carmanah Technologies Corp and Pierce Content Marketing founder Roger Pierce.
 The session is led by Connie Certusi from Sage.
 It’s a distinguished panel with a variety of insights into exporting.
 I scribble a few notes down for myself after hearing the other panellists sharing their thoughts and experiences.
 See previous talks and slides I’ve done with UKTI on my blog here.